microsoft/pxt/docs/blog/one-chip-to-flash-them-all.md

 way over the 8KB limit.
 Thus, I needed to simplify and cut down the code to size, reimplementing a few things on the way.

-The result is the [UF2-SAMD21 bootloader](https://github.com/Microsoft/uf2-samd21),
-supporting a number of SAMD21 boards including
+The result is the [UF2-SAMD21 bootloader](https://github.com/Microsoft/uf2-samd21) (to be made available shortly), supporting a number of SAMD21 boards including
 Arduino Zero and MKR1000, as well as Adafruit Metro M0, Feather M0 and Circuit Playground Express.
 The boards are supported with essentially the same code base, except that for some of the boards